 Rentals, Tours, and Events

-Visitors can rent kayaks, canoes, and paddleboards from outfitters in Polson, Bigfork, Lakeside, and Somers.
-Guided tours are available for those who want to learn about the lake’s history, geology, and ecology while paddling.
-In July, the Poker Paddle for Clean Water draws hundreds of paddlers to Polson for a fun, eco-conscious event that supports Flathead Lake conservation efforts.
+Kayak, canoe, and paddleboard rentals are available in Polson, Bigfork, Lakeside, and Somers.
+Guided tours offer a deeper look into the lake’s geology, history, and ecology while you paddle.
+Each July, the Poker Paddle for Clean Water brings hundreds of paddlers to Polson for a fun, conservation‑focused event supporting Flathead Lake stewardship.

 Tips for a Safe and Enjoyable Paddle

-Always wear a life jacket and check weather conditions before heading out.
+- Wear a life jacket and check the weather before launching.

-Start early to avoid afternoon winds and boat traffic.
+- Start early to avoid afternoon winds and increased boat traffic.

-Bring sunscreen, water, and a dry bag for essentials.
+- Pack sunscreen, plenty of water, and a dry bag for essentials.

 Plan Your Flathead Lake Kayaking Adventure

-Whether you’re launching from a quiet beach or joining a community paddle event, Flathead Lake offers unmatched opportunities for water-based recreation.
-With its breathtaking scenery, abundant wildlife, and welcoming paddling community, it’s no wonder Flathead Lake is a top destination for kayaking and paddleboarding in Montana.
+Whether you’re launching from a quiet beach or joining a community paddle event, Flathead Lake delivers some of the best water‑based recreation in Montana.
+With its stunning scenery, abundant wildlife, and welcoming paddling community, it’s easy to see why the lake is a top destination for kayakers and paddleboarders alike.

 How to Purchase the Flathead Lake Vacation Guide.